 On the day of the election, voting begins at 7.00 a.m. and ends at 5.00 p.m.
 Make it a point to vote as early as you can.
-You will however be allowed to vote after 5.00 p.m. if you have been waiting in the queue at the station for your turn to vote before the hour of 5.00 p.m.
-Nobody will be allowed to join the queue after 5.00 p.m.
+You will not be allowed to vote after 5.00 p.m., even if you have been waiting in the queue for your turn to vote.
+In fact, it is an offence to attempt to vote either before the poll officially opens at 7.00 a.m. or after it closes at 5.00 p.m.

-Remember that the election for a particular office is held on the same day for all parties and candidates contesting the election, and NOT on separate days for different parties or candidates.
-This means that the election for all the candidates who want to be President and those who want to be members of Parliament will be held on the same day.
+Remember, too, that the election for a particular office is held on the same day for all parties and candidates contesting the election, and NOT on separate days for different parties or candidates.
+This means that the election for all the candidates who want to be President will be held on the same day; and, similarly, the election for all the candidates who want to be members of Parliament will be held on the same day.